rrc-byu/final-project-report/README.md

 ## Submission
 The report should be pushed to the [final project report repo](https://github.com/rrc-byu/final-project-report) in the `rrc-byu` group.
 The report should be formatted as a .pdf.
-If you would prefer another format, just ask your project liasion (Taylor Paskett, tjpa@rincon.com).

 ## Requirements
 The report should consist of at least the following sections: